-To improve the insulation of a wall, 'Heat insulation plasters' are sometimes used.
-They contain styrofoam beads and have a lower pressure strength than regular plaster.
-The above applies to them anyway.
-Also lugged or drawn structure plasters, ie. grade II listed buildings, have a reduced compressive strength.
-Here the medium is 'Classic' with glue to apply as described above.
+To improve the insulation of a wall, 'thermal insulation plasters' are sometimes used.
+They contain small polystyrene (styrofoam) beads and have a lower compressive strength than regular plaster.
+Nevertheless, the above applies to them.
+Even strongly profiled or moulded textured plasters, e.g. on landmarked/historic buildings also have less resistance to pressure.
+Use our medium classic system with composite mortar bonding (as described above).